telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 ## ThumbStyle

-Via the ThumbStyle property, you can control the appearance of the thumb which is used control the Value.
+Via the ThumbStyle property you can control the appearance of the thumb which is used to control the **Value**.

 #### [XAML] Example 1: Specify ThumbStyle